ComputeCpp Professional Edition

 Program Execution Tracing

 Profiling can be used to optimize and fine tune your application code to get the best performance possible on your target hardware.
 The Professional Edition provides built-in support for profiling.
-To find out how to use the profiling features there are two main articles, the Profiling ComputeCpp manual and a more practical step-by-step guide are available.
+To find out how to use the profiling features there are two main articles, the Profiling ComputeCpp Applications and a more Profiling SYCL applications are available.

 Kernel Performance Tool Inspector

-The "Option" section in our compiler manual lists the option
+The compute++ Information Manual in our compiler manual lists the option

 -sycl-print-stats that outputs raw data about kernels following execution.
 We are currently working on further tools to analyze this data, if you would like to find out more about these please contact us via our support team.